 BIN and BIN Range

-Risk check Each risk rule that you select will trigger 3D Secure.
+Each risk rule that you select will trigger 3D Secure.
+Only select risk rules that trigger before authorization.

 By default, this only applies if the rule has a positive fraud score.
 If you also want rules with a negative fraud score to trigger 3D Secure, check the Trigger on TRUST risk result checkbox.